Richard Wilson’s Biography

-Like most gifted adult artists.
-Richard’s talent developed at an early age.
+Like most gifted artists, Richard’s talent developed at an early age.
 His unique abilities were first recognized by family, friends, and classmates.
 By age 8, Wilson was skillfully crafting images of trucks, action figures and cartoon characters for his classmates in his hometown of Robersonville, NC.
 Under the mentorship and influence of his father, he continued to develop his artistic skills.

-After graduating from South West Edgecombe High School in Pinetops NC, he attended Barton College to pursue his dream.
+After graduating from SouthWest Edgecombe High School in Pinetops NC, he attended Barton College to pursue his dream.
 There he studied Communications Art and began investing in his future as an artist.
 He later received a degree in Advertising & Graphic Design from Pitt Community College, and after graduating he served as an instructor in the same art department in which his own dream was cultivated.

+Richard Wilson’s resume resembles that of an older accomplished artist.
+Given his masterful execution and the universality of his subject matter, Richard’s work is both acclaimed by professional artists and has strong popular appeal.
+His narrative paintings frequently feature his own family and in particular his children in those special moments that only children have while growing up.
 Wilson’s artistic strength is his capacity to select those moments that transcend the personal and can reach a broader audience.
-Some paintings are nostalgic, some express those human connections that are only found within the family, and some express the challenge; in all his paintings there is warmth and discretion.
-The artist does many commission portraits as well, and has that uncanny capacity to extract personality and depth from his subjects faithfully represented in his realistic style.
+Some paintings are nostalgic, some express those human connections that are only found within the family, and some express the challenge; in all of his paintings there is warmth and discretion.
+The artist does many commission portraits as well and has that uncanny capacity to extract personality and depth from his subjects faithfully represented in his realistic style.

 Let yourself be drawn into the paintings of Richard Wilson and find comfort in the familiarity of the images.
 You will find that his work journeys deep into the souls of his subjects.

 For information on commissions, show bookings, speaking engagements, workshops, and upcoming events contact Richard Wilson directly.